ssprakash5/DeFi-Metaverse-coins-Liquidity-Pooling-and-Risk-Modeling-using-RNN/README.md

 ### Data Collection and Preprocessing

-- Gather historical data from DeFi platforms, including liquidity pool transaction details, token prices, user behaviors, and market conditions.
+- Gather historical data from DeFi platforms(198 Metaverse coins), including Open, High, Low, and Close with Volume to understand the Liquidity, token prices, user behaviors, and market conditions.
 - Clean, preprocess, and normalize the data to make it suitable for modeling.

 ### Risk Prediction Model

-- Develop a machine learning model to predict liquidity pool risks, including impermanent loss, slippage, and vulnerability to flash loan attacks.
-- Utilize deep learning models such as Recurrent Neural Networks (RNNs) or Transformers to ! capture temporal dependencies and complex patterns in DeFi data.
+- Utilize deep learning models such as Recurrent Neural Networks (RNN)- Long short-term memory (LSTM)
+- Develop an LSTM model to predict the movement of price-changing.
+- Then calculate the ImpermanentLoss and Use the LSTM model to predict the Risk Score.
+- With a Moving Average of risk score and the Risk_threshold identify the place to add and remove liquidity.

 ![RNN gif](https://github.com/ssprakash5/DeFi-Metaverse-coins-Liquidity-Pooling-and-Risk-Modeling-using-RNN/assets/154003057/55a10a28-07b2-469f-90c5-7411aa7493f6)